Nibbles1202/DEVOPSALLSTARS-DAY-2/README.md

 - Assign the IAM role (gd_role) to the function.
 - Upload the code from src/gd_notifications.py into the function editor.
 -  Add environment variables:
-- NBA_API_KEY: Your SportsData.io API key.
+- MLB_API_KEY: Your SportsData.io API key.
 - SNS_TOPIC_ARN: The ARN of the SNS topic created earlier.
 - Click Create Function.
 8. Set Up Automation with EventBridge